roundpartner/configuration/README.md

 Configuration for webservices

-# Post Installation
+## Post Installation

+The configs folder needs to have write permissions for it to pull the configuration files.
+A script is provided to allow setting the permissions automatically.

-If vendor is located in the current directory
+If the vendor folder is located in the current directory then the script can be run without arguments.
 ```bash
 ./bin/set_configs_permission.sh
 ```

-If vendor is located in directory src/
+If the vendor folder is located in a subdirectory then pass in the path to the directory as an argument.
 ```bash
 ./bin/set_configs_permission.sh src/
 ```